Skip to main content

 • The producer disconnects from the Unix socket immediately after the SHM handshake; reconnecting after the consumer has accepted is not supported by Tachyon.

-• close() on the producer side flushes a reserved SHUTDOWN_TYPE_ID sentinel before tearing down its bus so the consumer can exit its blocking recv loop without an orphaned thread; the same shutdown wire-format is used in both runtimes, so a Python producer can cleanly stop a TS listener and vice versa.
+• close() on the producer side flushes a reserved SHUTDOWN_TYPE_ID sentinel before tearing down its bus so the consumer can exit its blocking recv loop without an orphaned thread; the same shutdown wire-format is used in both runtimes, so a Python producer can cleanly shut down a TS listener and vice versa.
 Only the listener side unlinks the socket on disk.

 • Runtime requirements: a Linux/macOS host with futex/__ulock_wait support; Python needs tachyon-ipc, TypeScript needs @tachyon-ipc/core and Node.js.